|Button text and 'Save' button|

 Our 'Button settings' tab allows for the text and behaviour of these buttons to be changed so you can:

-- Alter the text completely to suit your wording preference (for instance if you wanted 'Back' to be 'Previous')
+- Alter the text completely to suit your wording preference (if you wanted 'Back' to be 'Previous', for instance)

 - Change the alignment of the buttons within the page

-- Add the 'Save' button (particularly useful when the survey's a long or multi-page webform)
+- Add the 'Save' button (particularly useful when the survey's long or multi-page)